AllianceSCC/AllianceSCC.github.io/for_scientists.md

 * Structure/Content --- Early in the writing/brainstorming process and need help with deciding what should be included, the organization of an early draft, or can't _quite_ put your finger on what's missing?
 Structure and content editing comes in at the beginning of your writing process.
 We can help you brainstorm or outline that early draft before it exists and then edit your writing to identify missing information or help with the overall organization. **Use content and structure editing to ensure concise writing with all the information your readers need, and nothing they don't.**

-* Copyediting	--- In the late stages of writing and need fresh eyes to check for grammar and typos?
-Copyediting gets you a fresh pair of eyes to make sure that each paragraph looks, and reads, its best. **Use copyediting to drop your wordcount and catch those mistakes that will distract the reader from your writing.**
+* Copy editing	--- In the late stages of writing and need fresh eyes to check for grammar and typos?
+Copy editing gets you a fresh pair of eyes to make sure that each paragraph looks, and reads, its best. **Use copyediting to drop your wordcount and catch those mistakes that will distract the reader from your writing.**

 * Formatting --- Got a finished product that reads just how you want but doesn't look how they want it to?
 Use our formatting services to put your words in their specified format